ocfl-archive/gocfl/docs/NNNN-gocfl-extension-manager.md

 Create a list of extensions which fit to the same extension type.
 If more than one extension is listed in the `exclude` parameter corresponding to the type, only the extension with the highest priority is will be used.
-Extensions which are not listed are kept in the list.
+Extensions which are not listed are kept in the list of active extensions.

 ## Example